- What are the deadlines to apply?

 Visit the Department of Housing and Conference Services at www.carleton.ca/housing or the International Student Services Office (ISSO) at www.carleton.ca/isso.

-- How do I go about registering?
+- How do I register for my courses?

 -